natenka/pyneng-book-en/docs/source/book/17_serialization/2_json.rst

 Methods dump() and dumps() can pass additional parameters to manage the output format.

 By default, these methods write information in a compact view.
 As a rule, when data is used by other programs, visual presentation of data is not important.
-If data in file needs to be read  by the person, this format is not very convenient to perceive.
+If data in file needs to be read by person, this format is not very convenient to perceive.

-Fortunately, the json module allows you to manage such things.
+Fortunately, json module allows you to manage such things.

 By passing additional parameters to dump() method (or dumps() method) you can get a more readable output (json_write_indent.py file):